nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 20 - The Retreat.md

 - **Key Event:** The group reaches the emergency airlock just before the blast doors seal Sector X, leaving the ruined bio-dome and its hyper-evolved life to freeze in the vacuum.

-  - _Character Defining Moment:_ **Angelica Vance** — Looks back at the closing door, mourning Aris and the lost world of Sector X while clutching his datapad.
+  - _Character Defining Moment:_ **Angelica Ward** — Looks back at the closing door, mourning Aris and the lost world of Sector X while clutching his datapad.
-  - _Key Dialog:_ **Angelica Vance:** "Secure the door.
+  - _Key Dialog:_ **Angelica Ward:** "Secure the door.
 Sector X is dead."
   - _Key Dialog:_ **Hatcher:** "Nearly us too."

 - **Key Event:** The survivors find themselves in a service corridor with a localized hull breach, forced to use emergency sealants while the ship's AI reports the arrival of the main alien fleet.